pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     Block ciphers require that plaintext or ciphertext always be a multiple of their block size, because of that **padding** is often required to make a message the correct size. ``CipherContext`` will not automatically apply any padding; you'll need to add your own.
-For block ciphers the reccomended padding is :class:`cryptography.hazmat.primitives.padding.PKCS7`.
+For block ciphers the recommended padding is :class:`cryptography.hazmat.primitives.padding.PKCS7`.
 If you
     are using a stream cipher mode (such as :class:`cryptography.hazmat.primitives.modes.CTR`) you don't have to worry